 6. Wattpad

-Wattpad’s interactive platform encourages creativity and growth, making it perfect for new freelance writers to explore storytelling and develop their unique voices.
+Wattpad’s interactive platform encourages creativity and growth, making it an interesting choice for new freelance writers to explore storytelling and develop their unique voices.

 7. Substack